Welcome to my Trip Report from the past!

 As there wasn't much of a choice, I picked the Airbus A319, Airbus A320 and the Boeing 737-300, I was disappointed not able to fly on the Boeing 757, perhaps next time.

 Flight route: SFO-YVR

 It was my 3rd time at SFO airport, I remembered this airport a bit better than my previous visits.
 My flight landed from Hong Kong was pretty late and I remembered rushing from my previous flight to this gate as the layover was not very long.
-My father urged us to to walk as fast as we could, otherwise we might miss the flight.
-So, we had no time to catch our breathe after our rather turbulent flight across the Pacific.
-I remember feeling slightly uneasy after arrival, but still I am not going to miss Vancouver just because of it, it was not a long flight anyway, and getting on board the Airbus A319 was a must!
+My father urged us to walk as fast as we could, otherwise, we might miss the flight.
+So, we had no time to catch our breath after our rather turbulent flight across the Pacific.
+I remember feeling slightly uneasy after arrival, but still, I am not going to miss Vancouver just because of it, it was not a long flight anyway, and getting on board the Airbus A319 was a must!

 Some photos of SFO Airport

 I remember rushing through the crowd to make my flight and I did.
 Just nice too as boarding started and I saw the Airbus A319 waiting for us.
 The aircraft's registration I believed was N826UA.